Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Maret 2026 15.53.18 UTC
+- WIB: Rabu, 4 Maret 2026 16.53.24 UTC
-- WITA: Rabu, 4 Maret 2026 16.53.18 UTC
+- WITA: Rabu, 4 Maret 2026 17.53.24 UTC
-- WIT: Rabu, 4 Maret 2026 17.53.18 UTC
+- WIT: Rabu, 4 Maret 2026 18.53.24 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature